tuananh1006/Air-Quality-Index-Forecasting-for-Ho-Chi-Minh-City/README.md

 ## 📈 Experimental Results

-The models were evaluated using 7 standard regression metrics. [cite_start]Below is the detailed performance comparison[cite: 118]:
+The models were evaluated using 7 standard regression metrics.
+Below is the detailed performance comparison:

 | Model | MAE | MSE | RMSE | MSLE | RMSLE | MAPE | $R^2$ |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |